Institute for the Management of Information Systems: Diploma

 Completion of these examinations awards a Diploma Certificate and Licentiate grade of professional membership.
 The general standard equates to the National (ONC) Certificate.
-Candidates having completed the Diploma course are working at the equivalent level of early entry analysts..
+Candidates having completed the Diploma course are working at the equivalent level of early entry analysts.

 Higher Diploma

 The Higher Diploma extends and complements the Diploma course to give students a comprehensive knowledge of the entire field of operations, programming, systems analysis and design, and computer management.
 Access at this level is also available to candidates who comply with the entrance requirements which can be found on the IMIS website page.
 Completion of these examinations awards a Higher Diploma Certificate and Associate grade of professional membership.
 The general standard equates to the Higher National Certificate/Diploma (HNC/HND) and prepares candidates for work at the equivalent level of analyst/team leader.

-After gaining their academic IMIS qualifications students can become full Members (or later Fellows) of the Institute.
+After gaining their academic IMIS qualifications students can become full Members (or later Fellows) of the institute.

 IMIS Journal

-The Institute has its own professional publication, the IMIS Journal which is a quarterly magazine circulated to the organisation’s 12,000+ members, in addition to business leaders, policy makers and academic institutions.
-The editorial content contains coverage and analysis of current people, events and topics of interest to senior managers working in an information systems setting.
+The institute's professional publication, the IMIS Journal, is a quarterly magazine circulated to the organization's 12,000+ members, as well as business leaders, policy makers, and academic institutions.
+The editorial content contains coverage and analysis of current people, events, and topics of interest to senior managers working in an information systems setting.
 There is also a section of the IMIS Journal devoted to college and student members.
 The journal is currently distributed only online.